 The role of the school is to manage this relationship and use it to their benefit.
 While you may associate the press with negative stories, they also welcome positive features that spark a large reaction.
 So, how do you initiate and nurture this relationship?

-Practice Positive School Public Relations
+Practise Positive School Public Relations

 Amazing things happen at your school every day.
 Think about it.
 Even the smallest of achievements are milestones in the young lives of your pupils.
 The problem schools face is that no one outside of their organisation knows about them.